thiswillbeyourgithub/karakeep_python_api/README.md

 Community Scripts are a bunch of scripts made to solve specific issues.
 They are made by the community so don't hesitate to submit yours or open an issue if you have a bug.
 They also serve as example of how to use the API.

 They can be found in the [./community_scripts](https://github.com/thiswillbeyourgithub/karakeep_python_api/tree/main/community_scripts) folder.
-Don't hesitate to submit yours!
+Don't hesitate to submit yours, the contribution guidelines are in the community_scripts directory README.md file.

 | Community Script | Description | Documentation |
 |----------------|-------------|---------------|